12 Popular Jewelry Chains Types: Styles, Features and Tips

 Tennis Chain

 A tennis necklace is a particular style of necklace with complete and uninterrupted strand of diamonds, giving the entire neckline an attractive and timeless appearance.
-The diamond stones used to make tennis necklaces might be small or big.
+Tennis necklaces are available with different diamond sizes, grades and gemstone inlays.
 Tennis necklaces are most frequently made of sterling silver or white gold, although they can also be made of yellow gold or rose gold.
 Tennis necklaces typically come in lengths of 16″ or 18″, which are worn shorter and closer to the neck.
-Tennis necklaces are available with different diamond grades and gemstone inlays.

 Snake Chain